 Art Block is visually transformed by invited artists twice a year.
 For the inaugural commission, award-winning artist and designer Morag Myerscough created The Club Under My House, a bespoke installation inspired by workshops with local children to explore pattern making, poetry and 3D design.
 For the second commission, artist Basim Magdy created a new sport combining elements of ping-pong, pinball and pool in PINGPINPOOLPONG, or How I Learned to Laugh at Failure, 2018.

-Since April 2019, Victoria Udondian has presented Àdápé, collaborating with local children and adults to produce a large-scale tapestry sculpture made from locally-sourced materials and second-hand clothes.
+In summer 2019, Victoria-Idongesit Udondian presented Àdápé, collaborating with local children and adults to produce a large-scale tapestry sculpture made from locally-sourced materials and second-hand clothes.

 Art Block is open 3.30-5.30pm Wednesday, Thursday and Friday (term time only) and 2-5pm every Saturday, for children and families living on neighbouring estates.